akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Networking/DHCP-Configuration-and-Troubleshooting/README.md

 ## 🎯 Objective

-The goal of this lab was to configure a working DHCP server in a Windows Server environment and simulate a real-world scenario where a client fails to obtain an IP address.
+In this lab, I configured a DHCP server and investigated a scenario where a client was unable to obtain an IP address.

-Rather than just setting up DHCP, this lab focuses on:

-* How DHCP works in an enterprise network
-* How to troubleshoot IP assignment issues
-* How DHCP integrates with Active Directory and DNS

-This lab also demonstrates a structured, support-style approach to identifying and resolving DHCP-related issues in a controlled environment.
+The goal was to identify the root cause and restore proper network connectivity using a structured troubleshooting approach.

 ---

-🧾 Incident Summary
+## 🧾 Incident Summary

+A client machine was unable to obtain an IP address from the DHCP server, preventing access to network resources.

+The issue was investigated and resolved by validating DHCP configuration and retriggering the lease process.

 | Field      | Details                                 |
 | ---------- | --------------------------------------- |